Resolving duplicate nodes during parallel batch loads

 Post-Load Validation & Rollback Protocols

 Parallel ingestion requires deterministic verification before legacy systems are retired.
-Implement automated Data Validation & Integrity Checks immediately after each chunk commit:
+After each phase completes, audit for surviving duplicates:

 CALL apoc.periodic.iterate(